 Boardman-Ottaway River Access Update

-River access between Brown Bridge Landing and Cass Road, Jack’s Landing is CLOSED.
+River access between Shumsky Landing and Cass Road, Jack’s Landing is CLOSED.

-Paddlers can access the Boardman River by putting in at Forks and Scheck’s Place Landing.
-Float time is expected to be in the range of four hours from Forks to Brown Bridge Landing.
+Paddlers can access the Boardman-Ottaway River by putting in at Forks and Scheck’s Place Landing.
+Float time is expected to be in the range of seven hours from Forks to Shumsky Canoe Landing.

 Risk is significant, and life-threatening conditions exist.
 There is much debris in closed areas, including asphalt, rebar, propane tanks, docks, chairs, and natural materials.